kwilfert/PitMutation/README.md

 Survived mutations, however, show that your tests are not written well enough to prevent altered versions of your code from running.

 ## How to use mutation testing?
+In order to perform pit mutation tests, JUnit tests must run beforehand.
+Make sure, the JUnit tests are run for all classes in the project by setting the JUnit run configuration to "all in package".

-Open the terminal in your IDE (preferably IntelliJ IDEA) and enter the following command: mvn -DwithHistory org.pitest:pitest-maven:mutationCoverage
+Open the terminal in your IDE (preferably IntelliJ IDEA) and enter the following command:

+mvn -DwithHistory org.pitest:pitest-maven:mutationCoverage

-The results can be found in under /target/pit-reports/{time}/index.html
+The results can be found in under /target/pit-reports/{timestamp}/index.html

 Just open it with a browser, and the test report can be evaluated.
 Alternatively, results can be viewed in the terminal